netgen/ezplatform-site-api/docs/index.rst

 **Site API** is a lightweight layer built on top of eZ Platform's **Repository API**.
 It's purpose is to provide better developer experience in context of building websites.
-It will increase PHP developer's productivity, but it's intention is also to open most the development to **roles other than PHP developer**.
+It will increase PHP developer's productivity, but it's intention is also to open most of the development process to **roles other than PHP developer**.

 If you are new to Site API, read the :doc:`Introduction </introduction/index>` first.